 Welfare benefits are designed to help those in dire need make ends meet.
-Many people found themselves in need of assistance for the first time in 2020.
-This has raised many questions as to whether they will need to report welfare income on their 2020 taxes.
+During the pandemic, many people have found themselves in need of assistance for the first time.
+This has raised many questions as to whether they will need to report welfare income on their taxes.
 Let’s explore the IRS’s stance on whether welfare is taxable.

 Different Types of Welfare Benefits

 You can receive many different benefits that fall under the broad category of welfare.
 Programs such as Temporary Assistance for Needy Families (TANF), food stamps and heating assistance are all welfare program funds that are not taxable.
 All forms of welfare, including those from state and local agencies, are not taxed.

 If you receive any type of temporary cash assistance from a government agency, then you do not even have to report it on your tax return.
 You also will not have to pay taxes on any assistance you receive if you are disabled or blind.
 Social Security Disability Insurance (SSDI) is another government benefit that is not taxed.
 You also do not pay taxes on disability payments from the Department of Veteran’s Affairs.